View into the Imaging Hangar, © Christian Ziegler, Max Planck Institute for Animal Behavior

 Visiting the Imaging Hangar

 In January 2023 the Minister-President of Baden-Württemberg visited the facility to see its innovative technologies and capabilities.
-He was thoroughly impressed by the ability of the Imaging Hangar to study not only animal collectives but also human and robotic collectives, which opens up a whole new realm of research possibilities.
+He was thoroughly impressed by the use of the Imaging Hangar to study not only animal collectives but also human and robotic collectives, which opens up a whole new realm of research possibilities.

 We would like to invite the public to experience the Imaging Hangar as well.
 Come and take a look through the Imaging Hangar window, located in ZT 7.
 We also open our doors on special occasions – but swarm experiments have priority.